jmoore606/clockwall/README.md

 # clockwall
-An animated wall of clocks that can show messages and patterns
+An animated wall of clocks that can show messages and patterns.
+Currently in early development.